-Consult with one or more qualified electrical contractors.
-It is recommended that all electrical work be done by a qualified and experienced electrical contractor.
-Installing a MG is beyond the scope of most do-it-yourself projects.
+Consult with one or more certified electrical contractors.
+It is recommended that all electrical work be done by a certified and experienced electrical contractor.
+Installing a MG unit is beyond the scope of most do-ityourself projects.
+Safety is an imperative matter.